seekdavidlee/eklee-keyvault/README.md

 The Domain name would be your Azure Active Directory, usually in the form of [tenant name].onmicrosoft.com.
 The Tenant Id would also be found in your Azure Active Directory, in the form of a GUID.

 The Client Id and Client Secret would be part of your App Registration process.
 You can follow the process here to create your App Registration: https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app.
-As a further note when you create your App Registration, your Redirect Url would initially be http://localhost:[port number].
+As a further note when you create your App Registration, your Redirect Url would initially be http://localhost:port_number.

 The Azure Key Vault name would be the name of your Azure Key Vault.
 For more information, pay attention to the Azure Key Vault Setup section below.